Important Safety Information

 See full Prescribing Information for complete boxed warning

-Do not take Ribasphere tablets if you:
+Do not take Ribasphere if you:

 - have certain types of hepatitis caused by your immune system attacking your liver (autoimmune hepatitis);